Family Education Rights & Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act of 1974, as amended (also sometimes referred to as the Buckley Amendment), is a federal law regarding the privacy of student records and the obligations of the institution, primarily in the areas of release of the records and the access provided to these records.
 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.
 Institutions that fail to comply with FERPA may have funds administered by the Secretary of Education withheld.

-IMPORTANT: If it is determined that persons other than the student are accessing a student's records in the ANGEL or Canvas LMS classrooms, the student will be removed from the class and receive a final grade of "F." While students may have provided written consent for a third party to receive information regarding their educational records, that consent does not permit any other person besides the student to complete or access coursework within the classroom or online setting.
+IMPORTANT: If it is determined that persons other than the student are accessing a student's records in the Canvas Learning Management Systems (LMS) classrooms, the student will be removed from the class and receive a final grade of "F." While students may have provided written consent for a third party to receive information regarding their educational records, that consent does not permit any other person besides the student to complete or access coursework within the classroom or online setting.

-See the links in this web section for more details about FERPA for both students and parents, plus a page of forms related to requests for information from Eastern Florida.
+See the links in this web section for more details about FERPA for students plus separate FERPA guidance for parents of EFSC students, plus a page of forms related to requests for information from Eastern Florida.

 FREQUENTLY ASKED QUESTIONS: